5 Summer Vacation Ideas To Consider During Coronavirus

 Some of the links on this page may be from our sponsors.
 We provide you with helpful information and access to resources.
 Learn more about our mission and advertising.

-Everyone is used to taking their normal summer vacation with their family or friends, but unfortunately, this summer is going to be a bit different.
+Everyone is used to taking a typical summer vacation with family or friends, but this summer may look a little different for many people.

 Camping